Updated 14th April 2022

 4. Whole grains

-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) recommend that whole grains make up at least half of your daily grain intake.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) recommends that whole grains make up at least half of your daily grain intake.

-Refined grains are heavily processed, but whole grains still have the parts of the seed that provide more fiber — the bran, the germ, and the endosperm.
-This means they don’t spike blood sugar as much as refined grains do, and they can also help you feel fuller for longer between meals.
+Refined grains are heavily processed, while whole grains have the parts of the seed that contain more fiber — the bran, the germ, and the endosperm.

 Examples of grains that help stabilize blood sugar include: